Best Sumba Travel Guide: Dry Tourism and Thoughts on Wellness Travel

 Is that kind of travel too quiet or constraining?

-Most participants say it is the opposite.
-With plenty of activities and nature, the void left by the absence of nightlife and bars is more than filled.
+Not at all.
+With plenty of island activities and nature explorations to do, the void left by the absence of nightlife and bars is more than fulfilled.

 Is this suitable for singles, couples, or small groups?

-Definitely.
-Many participants have found that couples experience a deeper connection, solo travelers feel a sense of reset, and small groups develop a deeper bond when the focus on social activities is removed.
+Absolutely.
+Couples may experience a deeper connection, solo travelers willfeel a sense of reset, and even small groups will develop a deeper bond when the focus on social drinking activities is removed.

 Is Dry Tourism the Suitable Way to Experience Sumba?